kanmodi/Learn-IT-Girl-Project/README.md

 # Learn-IT-Girl-Project

+### About
+This program was born as the project of the Romanian and Polish recipients of the Google Anita Borg Scholarship in 2014 as a way to help realize Anita Borg's vision of 50% women in computing by 2020.

+**Mentee:** Kanika Modi
+**Mentor:** Shubhi Sareen

 ### Matplotlib Tutorial

 matplotlib.pyplot is a collection of command style functions where each pyplot function makes some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc. In matplotlib.pyplot various states are preserved across function calls, so that it keeps track of things like the current figure and plotting area, and the plotting functions are directed to the current axes.